-According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia and Kennedy are is the highest in the country, with nearly 60,000 delays of 15 minutes or more in 2013.
+According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia and Kennedy are the highest in the country, with nearly 60,000 delays of 15 minutes or more in 2013.
 The other top delay airports are in Chicago O'Hare and Midway, Philadelphia, San Francisco and Atlanta.

 But weather alone does not necessarily lead to huge delays, says the FAA.